 After eating a magic apple, prepared by Missy to get rid of her, Taïga has fallen in a deep, coma like sleep…

 They even called Vulturu’s old doctor, who had trouble diagnosing anything at first.
 Finally he settled on the famous tropical African illness brought by the Tsetse fly – sleeping sickness.
-Even if he emitted some reserves about the probabilities of finding Tsetse flies in Romania, he signed at least all papers needed to explain Taïga’s absence from school…
+Even if he emitted some reserves about the probabilities of finding Tsetse flies in Romania, he signed all papers needed to explain Taïga’s absence from school…

 ‘It worked for Snow White!’

 Missy looks thoughtfully at her sister.
+Better abandon the subject.
 ‘So why can’t we just let her sleep until she’s suitably aged?
 The Sleeping Beauty pulled it off just fine and it doesn’t seem to have brought any prejudice to Taïga’s condition so far, has it?
 It won’t hurt to have some calm and quiet for a couple more-’ she bites her tongue when she sees Granny’s expression. ‘- err… days.’

 ‘As a matter of fact, there might be another way.’
 Granny snaps.